-Granite Products demanded a plant that can be fed from the quarry in lower elevation and that can meet all special concrete needs considering local market conditions and the site they own.
-After a long working process, MEKA and BERKSHIRE has developed a special concrete plant.
-A plant consisting of two main chasse with one aggregate bunker was presented to the client.
-One of the main chasse has 2 m³ planet mixer and it is suitable for Wet, Dry and Semi-Wet concrete production frequently used in UK.
-Unlike Dry concrete, cement, sand, water and additives are mixed in the mixer while other aggregates are directly unloaded into the truck mixer during Semi-Wet concrete production.
-Therefore higher quality concrete is produced within a shorter period compared to dry concrete while abrasion-resistant components of the mixer are protected.
+Granite Products demanded a plant that can be fed from the quarry in lower elevation and that can meet all special needs considering local market conditions and the site they own.
+After a long working process, MEKA and BERKSHIRE has developed a special A plant consisting of two main chasse with one aggregate bunker was presented to the client.
+One of the main chasse has 2 m³ planet mixer and it is suitable for Wet, Dry and Semi-Wet roduction frequently used in UK.
+Unlike Dry cement, sand, water and additives are mixed in the mixer while other aggregates are directly unloaded into the truck mixer during Semi-Wet production.
+Therefore higher quality is produced within a shorter period compared to dry while abrasion-resistant components of the mixer are protected.
 Other body which was designed for smaller and more specific needs has 0,5 m³ planet mixer.

 The assembly and installation of the plant required close collaboration between members of the Granite Products team and technicians from supplier Berkshire Engineering Supplies Ltd (BES) and local power company, Jersey Electricity.
 Head of Health and Safety for the Brett Group and the local Health and Safety Committee ensured the safety of everyone involved, in both the installation and future use of the plant, was paramount.